Jaffe-/NESizer2/README.md

 #### APU abstaction layer

-The APU abstraction layer (`apu.h`, `apu.c`) contains structs and functions for manipulating the 2A03 channels in a high level manner without having to deal with register writes manually.
+The APU abstraction layer (`apu`) contains structs and functions for manipulating the 2A03 channels in a high level manner without having to deal with register writes manually.
 The channels are represented by structs having fields corresponding to each parameter of the channel.

 Each channel type is represented by a struct, `Square`, `Triangle`, `Noise` and `DMC`, respectively.
-Global objects `sq1`, `sq2`, `tri`, `noise` and `dmc` of corresponding types are allocated on the stack.
+Global objects `sq1`, `sq2`, `tri`, `noise` and `dmc` of corresponding types are defined.
 Each channel has a setup function named `<channel>_setup`, intended for initializing the struct, and an update function `<channel>_update` which takes the data in a struct and fills the appropriate registers in a register buffer.
 The function `apu_refresh_channel` takes the data for a given channel in the register buffer and writes them to the 2A03.
 This function updates one channel's registers at a time, so it needs to be called 5 times to update all registers.
 This is necessary to reduce time spent on register updates.

 The abstraction makes producing sound easy: